DataDog/datadog-agent/docs/agent/secrets.md

 `LocalSystem` and then add `ddagentuser`.
 Use it only as an example as your setup might differ.

-The Agent GUI will **NOT** show the decrypted password but the raw handle.
+The Agent GUI does **NOT** show the decrypted password but instead shows the raw handle.
 This is on purposes as it lets you edit configuration files.
 To see the final config after being decrypted use the `configcheck` command on the datadog-agent CLI.